Transformers: Animated: Japanese version

-While Transformers Animated had aired and completed its run in many other territories, the release of the series in Japan had been delayed.
+While Transformers: Animated had aired and completed its run in many other territories, the release of the series in Japan had been delayed.
 However, on December 18, 2009, it was announced through the launch of the official website that Takara Tomy would be bringing the series to Japan come Spring 2010.
-Later, TV Aichi confirmed the exact date of broadcast, which was April 3, 2010, at 8:00AM on the TV Tokyo Network.
-The website had launched with very little content available, with a trailer and wallpaper of Optimus Prime, later with adding Bumblebee media.
-As with the movie when released in Japan, Takara Tomy is not renaming Optimus to Convoy as they have done in past properties.
-However, in a solicitation preview of the key chains, Bulkhead was renamed as Ironhide in toy version.
+Later, TV Tokyo affiliate, TV Aichi confirmed the exact date of broadcast, which was April 3, 2010, at 8:00AM.

+The series was shown in a 4:3 aspect ratio, similar to Cartoon Network's broadcast, unlike the original 16:9 ratio used by The Hub.
+To compensate, the Japanese version added side backgrounds, such as one featuring the Autobot insignia.

+In line with the Japanese movie release, Takara Tomy modified the dub to resemble the movie more closely, retaining many of the original character names.
+Optimus Prime's name was kept instead of changing it to Convoy.
+However, to align the main cast with the movie, Bulkhead was renamed Ironhide, which meant the English version's Ironhide had to be renamed "Armorhide".

+Following the trend of earlier Transformers series such as Beast Wars and Beast Machines, the Japanese dub of Transformers: Animated takes on a more cheerful tone than the original.
+It includes a lot of self-referential, fourth-wall-breaking humour, and numerous pop-culture references.

 The Japanese opening theme is "TRANSFORMERS EVO." performed by JAM Project, while the ending theme is "AXEL TRANSFORMERS" by Rey.